theo-xiao-sg/handwriting_recognition/README.md

 ### Environment Setup

-download the requirements.txt and install required Python libraries. please note all my 4 projects share the same requirements.txt. if you have done the installation for one project, you can skip it for the other 3 project
+download the requirements.txt and install required Python libraries. please note all my 4 projects share the same requirements.txt. if you have done the installation for one project, you can skip it for the other 3 projects

 ```bash
 # install all packages using requirements.txt